marynadevops/kbot-devsecops/README.md

 ## Install DevScOps protection

-To enable DevSecOps protection in your development envoronment, run the following command(s) in your local repo clone.
+To connect DevSecOps protection in your development envoronment, run the following command(s) in your local repo clone.

 ### Linux/MacOS/Git Bash for Windows (sh)